MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 ## Optimizing SQL Server

-Previous deployment support experience with customers shows that performance issues are not typically caused by high resource utilization (i.e. processor or memory) with SQL Server itself; rather it's directly related to the configuration of the storage subsystem.
+Support experiences have shown that performance issues aren't typically caused by high resource utilization (that is, processor or memory) with SQL Server itself; rather the issue is directly related to the configuration of the storage subsystem.
 Performance bottlenecks are commonly attributed to not following recommended configuration guidance with the storage provisioned for the SQL Server database instance.
 Such examples are:

 - Insufficient allocation of spindles for the LUNs to support the IO requirements of Operations Manager.
 - Hosting transaction logs and database files on the same volume.
 These two workloads have different IO and latency characteristics.